Khalid-Galal/MSSE-Software-Design-Architecture-Project/Steps.md

     1. A new `VehicleFactory` class was created.
 Its sole purpose is to handle the logic of instantiating and returning specific vehicle objects based on input parameters (e.g., `vehicle_type`).
     2. The `ParkingLot` class was refactored to use this factory.
 Instead of containing `if/else` logic to create vehicles, it now simply calls `self.factory.create_vehicle(...)`.
 *   **Justification:** The introduction of a factory decouples the `ParkingLot` (the *client*) from the concrete `Vehicle` classes (the *products*).
 This is a powerful technique that localizes the logic for object creation.
 The `ParkingLot` no longer needs to know about every type of vehicle that exists.
 To add a new `Van` type, we would only need to update the `VehicleFactory`, with no changes required in `ParkingLot`, making the system more flexible, scalable, and easier to maintain.

+### **Part 4: Ensuring Application Robustness**

+A key requirement for any software is the ability to handle unexpected or invalid user input without failing.
+The original prototype was brittle and would crash if the user did not provide input in the exact format the program expected.
+This phase focused on rectifying this issue.

+**9. Anti-Pattern: Crashing on Invalid User Input / Improper Exception Handling**

+*   **Observation:** The application performed direct type conversions on user input (e.g., `int(reg_slots_var.get())`).
+If a user entered text that could not be converted, such as "five" or leaving the field blank, the program would raise a `ValueError` and immediately crash.
+This provides a poor user experience and demonstrates a lack of defensive programming.
+*   **Action Taken:**
+    1. The code sections responsible for unsafe type conversions in the `app.py` file were wrapped in `try...except` blocks.
+    2. These blocks are configured to specifically catch the `ValueError` exception.
+    3. Within the `except` block, instead of allowing the program to terminate, a clear error message is generated and displayed to the user in the application's own output text field.
+For example, `_output("ERROR: Please enter valid numbers for slots and level.\n")`.
+    4. Additionally, basic validation was added to the car parking handler to ensure all necessary fields are filled out.
+*   **Justification:** This demonstrates the correct way to handle exceptions.
+We are not just preventing the application from crashing; we are providing direct, contextual feedback to the user, guiding them to correct their input.
+This makes the application significantly more robust and user-friendly.
+By catching a *specific* exception (`ValueError`), we avoid masking other potential bugs, which is a common pitfall of overly broad `except:` clauses.
+This directly addresses the anti-pattern of improper exception handling and is a critical step in creating reliable software.